SchulzLab/EpiExpress/README.md

 Each file should contain tab-delimited data with at least two columns:
 - `Sample`: The sample IDs.
-- Other columns: Gene expression values for that gene.
+- Other columns: H3k27ac signal values for that gene.

 ### 3. Run Predictions